-David A. King returned to his alma mater from Lancaster Mennonite School in Lancaster County, Pa., where he served as an athletic director and principal of its middle school program.
+David A. King returned to his alma mater in 2005, coming from Lancaster Mennonite School in Lancaster County, Pa., where he served as an athletic director and principal of its middle school program.

 “Dave brings a commitment to excellence as an experienced athletics and educational administrator who views sports as a vehicle for Christian character development," Dr. Ken L. Nafziger said.
 "His leadership and reputation for integrity in the PIAA (Pennsylvania Interscholastic Athletic Association) give him credibility as he works with coaches to recruit high caliber student athletes who will be a good fit for EMU's mission.”